zoelandia/dsp/01a-install.md

 Did you install Python 2 or 3?
 Why?

->> I installed 3, because apparently Metis recommends and encourages it :)\n
+>> I installed version 3, because apparently Metis recommends and encourages it :)\n
->> (even though Zed uses 2 in Learn Python the Hard Way so it's what I had been using)
+>> (even though Zed uses version 2 in Learn Python the Hard Way so it's what I had been using)

 ###Q2.
 Which Python Version Installed